It’s no secret that Playa del Carmen’s beaches are known as a tourist attraction all around the world.

 Let’s go into all of Playa del Carmen’s best beaches and what makes each of them unique:

-Located in the south of Playa del Carmen, Playacar Beach is a large stretch of white sand with palm trees dotting the landscape.
+Located in the south of Playa del Carmen, Playacar Beach is a large stretch of white sand and arguably the most beautiful of the beaches on this list.

-That said, it pays to know the lay of the land before you visit Playacar beach as, while all of Playa del Carmen’s beaches are public, Playacar is a gated resort community and there are some special things to note.
+However, it pays to know the lay of the land before you visit Playacar beach as, while all of Playa del Carmen’s beaches are public, Playacar is a gated resort community and there are some special things to note about visiting the beach:

 - Beautiful white sand